Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 Conclusion

 The debate between metal vs wood bed frame noises ultimately boils down to your sleep style and preferences.
 Both materials have their pros and pitfalls.
-With proper care, thoughtful selection, and some simple soundproofing tricks, you can enjoy a noise-free sleep environment.
+With proper care, thoughtful selection, and some soundproofing tricks, you can enjoy a noise-free sleep environment.

 Looking for planet-friendly options?
 Don’t miss our guides to eco-friendly bed frames and sustainable beds.